dylanlrrb/cat_dog_classifier/README.md

 Notes:
-- The web app is styled for mobile browsers, it is recommended that you toggle on the device toolbar in the developer tools for the best experiance
+- The webapp is styled for mobile browsers, it is recommended that you toggle on the device toolbar in the developer tools for the best experiance
 - Running `Cat_Dog_Classifier.ipynb` from start to finish will generate a new trained model for use in the classification api.
 - Doing so will overwrite the one downloaded from running the setup script. if you need the originally downloaded model again, re-run `yarn setup`